Most Rev. William P. Callahan, OFM Conv.

 Deacon Tom Skemp

 Deacon Tom Skemp last full-time job (besides the diaconate) was chaplain at the La Crosse County Jail, from which he retired after 16 years in 2018.
 He has a B.A. in Ministry from Viterbo University in La Crosse, is a board-certified correctional chaplain and a credentialed police chaplain.
 Since retiring from the U.S. Navy (Submarine Service) in 1994 he has worked in parish ministry, Citizen Advocacy, has been a core member at the La Crosse Catholic Worker house (A Place of Grace), has served on the Matthew 25 and Ruth House steering committees working to establish safe housing and reintegration for women ex-offenders leaving the correctional system using volunteer advocates and mentors, served as chair of the AMOS Restorative Justice Task Force where he was involved in establishing Circles of Support, a mentoring program for ex-offenders returning to the community, and has conducted victim-offender mediation through the YWCA’s Mediation and Restorative Services office.
 More recently he was on the Human Trafficking Task Force in La Crosse.
 He still connects regularly with former offenders that he came to know while working in the jail and coordinates the Front Door Ministry for the Cathedral.

 Deacon Skemp is married to Janine, has two grown children and two grandsons.
 He was ordained by Bishop Callahan in October 2012.

 Dr. Brian Luckner

 Brian Luckner (b.
 1959) was appointed Director of Music and Organist at the Cathedral of Saint Joseph the Workman in July of 1988.
-In addition to his full-time position at the Cathedral, he is Director of Music and Organist at the Shrine of Our Lady of Guadalupe and director of the La Crosse Diocesan Chorale.
+In addition to his full-time position at the Cathedral, he is director of the La Crosse Diocesan Chorale.

 He holds the Doctor of Musical Arts degree and the Master of Music degree from the College-Conservatory of Music at the University of Cincinnati, and the Bachelor of Music degree from the Oberlin College Conservatory of Music.
 He participated in the “Accelerated Bachelor of Music Program for High School Students” at the Cleve land Institute of Music.